Our Services

 Helpful Resources

-Sleep paralysis occurs when REM sleep atonia persists on awakening and can often be managed at home with consistent sleep hygiene, stress reduction techniques, side-sleeping, and magnesium supplementation.
-Persistent or severe episodes may prompt your doctor to review your sleep diary, order a sleep study, and consider treatments such as low-dose antidepressants, melatonin, or cognitive behavioral therapy for insomnia.
+Sleep paralysis happens when REM sleep muscle atonia lingers as you wake up, leaving you temporarily unable to move.
+Most cases can be managed at home through consistent sleep hygiene, stress reduction, side-sleeping, and magnesium supplementation.
+For persistent or severe episodes, a doctor may review your sleep diary, order a sleep study, or recommend low-dose antidepressants, melatonin, or cognitive behavioral therapy for insomnia (CBT-I).

 Sleep paralysis occurs when you pass between sleep stages and wake up before your body's paralysis (a normal part of REM sleep) has lifted.
 You may feel: